MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### What will happen to my current workstreams after unified routing is installed?

 For messaging channels, use the migration utility to migrate the workstream and associated routing rules.
-For entity routing, you configure new workstreams and rules in unified routing.
+For routing records, you can configure new workstreams and rules in unified routing.
 More information: [Migrate workstreams created in Omnichannel Administration](migrate-workstreams.md).

 ### What are the implications when migration is in progress?